A fresco from Pompeii portraying Terentius Nero & his wife. (From the Villa di Guilia Felice, c.60 CE) #Pompeii pic.twitter.com/BZNLA65cnY

 Today in 211?
 Emperor Septimius Severus dies at Eboracum (modern York, England) while preparing to lead a campaign against the Caledonians.

-— Classics For All (@classicsforall) February 4, 2015
+— Classics for All (@classicsforall) February 4, 2015

 "The Many Faces of Homer's Odyssey…" via likeavirgil's tumblr—http://t.co/BxZAfrr3dQ HT @Magnantus pic.twitter.com/DAlUXERVtS